VysotskiVadim/VysotskiVadim.blog/_drafts/day-night-screenshot.markdown

 But it's hard to change infrastructure.
 When you update some basic style, you have to retest all the screens that use it.
 Do you like manual testing?
 I don't.
-I like automation!
+I prefer automation!

 Screenshot tests could be a solution for appearance auto testing.
 Record exactly what user sees, i.e. pixels.